 The key to taking advantage of wine on tap is ensuring you train your staff well.
 Even with an effective back-of-house system, your service depends on the quality of individuals communicating and caring for your customers.
 So, when installing your wine kegs, ensure your servers understand how these products work and what they need to do to provide outstanding customer service.

-The increase in service efficiency does more than encourage more frequent purchases.
-By serving wine on tap, you eliminate a significant number of your operating costs and reduce your costs for materials (namely the wine itself).
+By serving wine on tap, you eliminate a significant number of your operating costs and reduce your costs for materials.

-- Buying wine in kegs vs. bottles often yields a discounted pour cost per ounce, meaning you’re spending less to gain the same volume of inventory.
+- Opportunities for discounts: Buying wine in kegs vs. bottles often yields a discounted pour cost per ounce, meaning you’re spending less to gain the same volume of inventory.

-- The costs of cooling hundreds of bottles at once are reduced to a fraction of that cost.
+- Lower refrigeration costs: The costs of cooling hundreds of bottles at once are reduced to a fraction.
 Kegs maintain cool temperatures efficiently and for an extended time.

-- With traditional bottle service, wines are frequently opened and spoiled before guests can place orders to empty the bottle.
+- Increased freshness: With traditional bottle service, wines are frequently opened and spoiled before guests can place orders to empty the bottle.
 This means that your establishment is incurring significant opportunity costs from that wasted wine simply because it couldn’t be kept fresh.
 As mentioned, kegged wine is protected from passive oxidation and can stay fresh for months tapped.
-When using reusable steel kegs, tapped wine stays fresh for as long as 3 months, and if untapped, it stays fresh for up to 12 months.
-This means your opportunity costs from lost wine will be much lower, as kegs will likely empty before that period is over.
-If that does not happen, you may want to reevaluate the popularity of that particular offering.
+When using reusable steel kegs, tapped wine stays fresh for as long as three months, and if untapped, it stays fresh for up to 12 months.

-- Finally, the ease of access that comes with tapped wine allows your typical server to have more time to handle tasks more efficiently.
-This means that your overall staffing needs will reduce, decreasing your expenditure on wages.
+- Reduced labor costs: Tapped wine’s easy access allows your typical server to increase their efficiency.
+This means that your overall staffing needs will be reduced, decreasing your expenditure on wages.

 We mentioned earlier that the most common types of establishments offering wine on tap are bars or fast-casual restaurants.
 It is not limited to those alone, but certain factors are more conducive to making it work best.

-Restaurants/Bars That Offer Flights: A particular selection, or flight, of wine, can be attractive to customers looking to experiment.
+- Restaurants or bars that offer flights: A particular selection, or flight, of wine, can be attractive to customers looking to experiment.
 Serving them on tap is a great way to increase the speed and efficiency of offering them.
 Without worrying about spoilage, restaurants can increase the number of flights offered and market them more to customers.
 For restaurants known for their flights, it can represent a solid return on investment for the expenditure on tap technology.
-Just look at what Wanderlust Wine Company accomplished by building their business around a self-pour experience.
-In the Summer of 2021, Wanderlust Wine Co. received an award at the 2021 People’s Choice KEGGY Award by Free Flow Wines for its sustainable practices that reduced 24,000 bottles of wine (and counting) from going into landfills and overall reducing the carbon footprint of wine!

-Self-Pour Taproom: If you have an existing taproom, adding wine to a primary beer or cider-heavy set of offerings is a great idea to serve the needs of a broader market.
-Now, patrons that are more interested in wine will have purchasing options.
-There are also wine-focused taprooms.
-You can take a look at one of them here.
+- Self-our taprooms: If you have an existing taproom, adding wine to a primary beer or cider-heavy set of offerings is a great idea to serve the needs of a broader market.
+Now, patrons who are more interested in wine will have purchasing options.
+There are also wine-focused taprooms, like the example in this video.

-There is a wide range of premium wines currently available in a keg.
+A wide range of premium wines are currently available in a keg.
 These wines come from around the world and in different styles and price points.
-You can view a list of wine brands available in kegs here.
+For instance, here is a list of wine brands available for kegs.

 With the many options available, you can create a wine program that’s reflective of your business’s mission and model.
 You can find a list of kegs available in your area by contacting your local wine distributor.
 If you don’t already have a distributor who sells wine in steel kegs, you can find one here.